crypto-org-chain/cronos-docs/docs/getting-started/mainnet_validator.md

 :::

 To simplify the following step, we will be using **Linux** for illustration.
-Binary for [Mac](https://github.com/crypto-org-chain/chain-main/releases/download/v2.0.1/chain-main_2.0.1_Darwin_x86_64.tar.gz) and [Windows](https://github.com/crypto-org-chain/chain-main/releases/download/v2.0.1/chain-main_2.0.1_Windows_x86_64.zip) are also available.
+Binaries for [Mac](https://github.com/crypto-org-chain/chain-main/releases/download/v2.0.1/chain-main_2.0.1_Darwin_x86_64.tar.gz) and [Windows](https://github.com/crypto-org-chain/chain-main/releases/download/v2.0.1/chain-main_2.0.1_Windows_x86_64.zip) are also available.

 There are two options to install `chain-maind`: